 Another reason why silicone is so popular is that hardly anyone is allergic to this material.
 It is non-toxic and therefore comparatively gentle on the environment.
 This is one of the reasons why silicone is often used to make things like bakeware or pacifiers for small children.

-You can find a very large selection of finished molds in stores, because theoretically you could also use silicone baking molds for casting resin art.
+You can find a huge selection of finished molds in stores, because theoretically you could also use silicone baking molds as casts for resin art.
 This way, for example, beginners can get started quickly without having to make their own negative mold first.
 But you should not be surprised if you find that these molds wear out quickly.
-It is quite possible that the surface of the silicone will become dull quickly and that at some point you will only be able to remove the cured epoxy resin from the mold with great difficulty.
+It is quite possible that the surface of the silicone will become dull quickly, and that at some point you will only be able to remove the cured epoxy resin from the mold with great difficulty.

 This is because many molds (especially baking molds) are made of very soft silicone.
 Furthermore, with the molds available on the market you are of course somewhat limited in your creativity, as only certain molds are available.
-If, on the other hand, you want to let off steam artistically without restrictions, then you should simply make your own silicone molds and thus implement your ideas even more unadulterated.
+If, on the other hand, you want to let off steam artistically without restrictions, then you should simply make your own silicone molds and thus let your ideas flow even more freely.

 If you would like to buy ready-to-use and high-quality silicone molds for the beginner in molding, here are our recommendations: